dXellor/scrapers/README.md

 # Collection of random web scrapers

-These web scrapers are plug and play to use in other projects
+These web scrapers are plug-and-play and are meant to be used in other projects

 * [UNS GIM](./gim)